Anxiety Disorder Treatment for Teens

 Avoidance & Withdrawal

 It’s common for teens with severe anxiety to avoid places or things that cause anxiety.
 For some, a fear of failing at school might translate into frequently cutting class and chronic truancy.
+If a place or situation causes panic attacks, teens may learn to avoid those situations to prevent a panic attack.

 In other cases, they may show up but appear chronically disengaged like refusing to do homework or participate in activities.
 Some may even refuse to make any or all decisions, constantly defaulting to those around them.